What Grows Well with Spinach: 28 Companion Plants

 6. Sunflowers: These large plants create too much shade and their root systems compete aggressively with those of spinach.

-Our next topic covers how to arrange these companion plants for best results.
+Our next topic covers how to arrange these companion plants for the best results.

 Overcrowding issues – What Grows Well with Spinach?Overcrowding issues